 SPRAY FOAM ATTIC INSULATION

 As far as performance, spray foam is the best you can get.
 Its R-value is between 6.5 – 3.6 per inch, depending on the type of foam you choose.
 Spray foam comes in two different options, closed-cell, and open-cell.
-This insulation is designed to seal up every little space in your attic effectively creating an air barrier.
-It also takes specialized equipment to install it properly.
+The insulation creates an air barrier due to it’s magnificent design to seal up every little space in your attic.
 With as little as 2” of thickness, the closed cell will also serve as a moisture barrier.
 Closed-cell has a higher R-value.
 Due to the need for specialized equipment and the technology found in the product itself, it holds the highest installation cost.
 In fairness, the superior performance will cause your energy bills to go down so it pays for itself quicker than the other options.
 This is not a do-it-yourself product.

 Here at N&M we have experience working with every one of these types of attic insulation.
 Our experts are capable of examining your attic and identifying any issues you might have and giving you a suggestion about which type would work best for your home.
 Give us a call today, 248.924.9798 to schedule your free estimate.